Who are we?

 - A lot more ...

-We'll send you a 62-slide PowerPoint presentation to spread the word about proton therapy to your community.
+We'll send you a 60-slide PowerPoint presentation to educate others about proton therapy.

 We offer a comprehensive 60+ slide PowerPoint presentation to all members to present to and share with their communities (e.g. Rotary Club, Church Group, Support Group, friends and family, etc.).
 The presentation, which includes charts, graphics and photos, is intended to 1) educate people on prostate cancer awareness, detection and prevention, 2) help people understand the prostate cancer diagnosis, 3) provide an overview of the major treatment options, 4) provide information about proton therapy, and 5) encourage people to become educated and proactive in this process.
 Speaker’s notes are included.